kwallner/Barbarian/README.md

 * [Cmder](http://cmder.net/): Console emulator for Windows

 Barbarian also contains:
-* [WinPython](https://winpython.github.io): Python-distribution for Windows platform
+* [WinPython3](https://winpython.github.io): Python-distribution for Windows platform
 * [Visual Studio Code](https://code.visualstudio.com): IDE and Code Editor
 * [KDiff3](http://kdiff3.sourceforge.net): Diff and Merge Tool
 * [GitExtension](http://gitextensions.github.io): Graphical User Interface for Git

+Barbarian can be configured to:
+* Use [Miniconda3](https://conda.io/miniconda.html) instead of [WinPython3](https://winpython.github.io): Conda is an open source package management system and environment management

 *Barbarian brings all you need to start with conan.io, cmake and git contained in a single installation package.*